orgua/OneWireHub/README.md

 OneWireHub
 ==========

-An Arduino compatible Tool to emulate OneWire-Slaves with support for various simultaneously devices.
+The OneWireHub is an Arduino compatible Library to emulate OneWire-Slaves with support for various simultaneously devices.
+The motivation is to offer a shared code base for all OneWire-Slaves.
+Without much overhead one µC can emulate more than one IC simultaneously.
+The main goal is to use modern sensors (mainly I2C or SPI Interface) and translate their measurements into one or more emulated ds2438 which has 4x16bit registers for values.
+This feature would remove the limitations of modern house-automation-systems.

-### Support for (bold ones are feature-complete):
+### Supported Slaves (bold ones are feature-complete):
 - **DS1822 Digital Thermometer, 12bit** (use DS18B20 with family code set to 0x22)
 - **DS18B20 Digital Thermometer, 12bit**
 - **DS18S20 Digital Thermometer, 12bit** (use DS18B20 with family code set to 0x10)